404ryannotfound/MMM-CSSBackgrounds/README.md

 The MMM-CSSBackgrounds module allows you to display an animation in the background.
 All animations are CSS (Cascading Style Sheet) based with no dependencies on Javascript frameworks.

-## IMPORTANT NOTE
-> This module is currently not functioning, please DO NOT INSTALL :frowning_face:

 ## Screenshots

 COMING SOON!